 She has been the recipient of various awards and fellowships including The MacDowell Colony, Yaddo Corporation, and two Connecticut Artist Fellowships.

-A solo exhibition is coming up in 2020 at the Andrew Edlin Gallery in New York City.
+Knight will have a solo exhibition in 2020 at Andrew Edlin Gallery in New York City.

 Karla Knight's work consists of imaginary language, objects, diagrams, and symbols.
 It forms a pictorial language of symbol and writing whose underlying system is not known.
 Simultaneously ancient and futuristic, the work creates an alternative culture which plays with the mystery (and absurdity) of life, and what lies hidden underneath.